eduardlio/learn-js-through-web/readme.md

 Order, please!

-The case of the honeybees
+The case of the honeyBEES
 versus the human race

-took a pointed turn against the bees
+took a pointed turn against the BEES

 yesterday when one of their legal